Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 The card is a basic Visa Signature, with limited to no trip protection like trip delay coverage.

 If you fly Cathay a lot, and want to top off your account to get to you next reward, it’s an OK deal.

 And if you fly Cathay a lot, you’re probably doing plenty of spending while abroad, so you can take advantage of the 1.5x miles per dollar on international spending.

 But there are other ways to earn Asia Miles with a credit card.

 You can convert Amex Membership Rewards points and Citi ThankYou points into Asia Miles anytime.

 The bonuses on Amex and Citi cards are more generous upfront.

-And you can earn more on spending while in the U.S. For example, the Citi ThankYou Premier earns 3x points on travel and 2x on dining with a $95 annual fee (waived for the first 12 months).
+And you can earn more on spending while in the U.S. For example, the Citi ThankYou® Premier earns 3 ThankYou® points on travel and 2 ThankYou® on dining with a $95 annual fee (waived for the first 12 months).

-And the Amex Everyday Preferred card earns a 50% bonus on all the points you earn each month as long as you swipe it at least 30 times in a billing cycle.
+And the Amex Everyday® Preferred Credit Card* earns a 50% bonus on all the points you earn each month as long as you swipe it at least 30 times in a billing cycle.
 That’s like 1.5x points on everything you spend.
-Plus it earns 3x points on groceries up to $6,000 worth a year, which works out to 4.5x when you add the 50% bonus, and 2x points on gas, which works out to 3x with the 50% bonus.
+Plus it earns 3x points at U.S. supermarkets up to $6,000 per year in purchases, then 1x, which works out to 4.5x when you add the 50% bonus, and 2x points on gas, which works out to 3x with the 50% bonus.